 Rebates for individuals

-Rebates for fleets
+Rebates for fleets and organizations

 Manufacturers wishing to add their product to the list must complete and follow the instructions on the OEM Application.
 Manufacturers or suppliers, please contact Daniel.Clancy@gov.bc.ca if you have any questions or updates to the list of eligible vehicles.